kamialie/education/README.md

 	```bash
 	$ chmod g+s program
 	```
-+ sticky bit - on Linux is ignored for files, but if set for the directory, prevents users from deleting or renaming files, unless the user is the ownder of directory or file or is a superuser
++ sticky bit - on Linux is ignored for files, but if set for the directory, prevents users from deleting or renaming files, unless the user is the owner of directory or file or is a superuser
 	```bash
 	$ chmod +t program
 	```